Evidence of Learning: Direct and Indirect Measures

 Grades: Grades are a kind of supporting evidence that are rarely designed to reflect specific learning outcomes, but rather combinations of outcomes and student behaviors.
 Grades assess the overall performance of individual students, but as evidence of the effectiveness of a program they are messy and complicated indicators at best.
 Assessment is more effective when evidence specific to each outcome can be separately gathered and reported.
 For this reason, GPA data or course grades by themselves are generally not helpful evidence for learning outcomes assessment, although they can be useful supporting evidence when examined in relation to other direct and indirect evidence of student learning.

 UWM’s commitments to diversity and the success of all students means individual programs have a special impetus to consider questions of equity.
 This means designing assessment and gathering evidence that can help programs support the success of all students.
-The single most important way to do that is to disaggregate data by relevant groupings wherever possible, and to include addressing and closing any achievement gaps as part of the assessment action plan.
+The single most important way to do that is to disaggregate data by relevant groupings wherever possible, and to include addressing and closing any equity gaps as part of the assessment action plan.
+Refer to Departmental Data and Equity: Disaggregating Data for more information about campus resources for disaggregating assessment data.